garywiz/aws-load-balancer/README.md

 Quick Start
 -----------

-You can get started quickly using the automated-build image hosted on Docker Hub.
-For example, to quickly create a running self-contained load-balancer server
+You can get started quickly using the [image hosted on Docker Hub](https://hub.docker.com/r/garywiz/aws-load-balancer/).
-daemon:
+For example, to quickly create a running self-contained load-balancer server daemon:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ docker pull garywiz/aws-load-balancer